MisterSoandSo/sys-base/README.md

-# vimrc
+# Personal Configuration Installs
-Custom vimrc configs that can be instantly installed with the bash script.
+Custom configs that can be instantly installed manually or automatically with the bash script.

-##Install Instructions
+###Current Custom Configs
-1. Download the .installvim.sh
+1. Vim
-2. Open Terminal
+2. Tmux
-3. Use chmod +x installvim.sh
-4. Execute ./installvim.sh